-Note: This handbook does not include all of MSSD's procedures and guidelines.
+Note: This handbook identifies MSSD guidelines and procedures.
+Students and families, upon enrollment, agree to commit to and abide by this handbook.
+This handbook does not contain every possible set of procedures and guidelines.
 Other policies and procedures will apply to all members of the Clerc Center community.
 Students, families, and visitors are expected to adhere to all procedures and guidelines at all times.
 This includes arrangements and steps to ensure the health, safety, and welfare of the school.